Skip to main content

 What are Federal Information Processing Standards (FIPS)?

-FIPS are standards and guidelines for federal computer systems that are developed by National Institute of Standards and Technology (NIST) in accordance with the Federal Information Security Management Act (FISMA) and approved by the Secretary of Commerce.
-These standards and guidelines are developed when there are no acceptable industry standards or solutions for a particular government requirement.
-Although FIPS are developed for use by the federal government, many in the private sector voluntarily use these standards.
+FIPS are standards for federal computer systems that are developed by the National Institute of Standards and Technology (NIST) and approved by the Secretary of Commerce in accordance with the Information Technology Management Reform Act of 1996 and Computer Security Act of 1987.
+These standards are developed when there are no acceptable industry standards or solutions for a particular government requirement.
+Although FIPS are developed for use by the Federal Government, many in the private sector voluntarily use these standards.

 What are the current FIPS?